dariusgrant/dariusgrant.github.io/_posts/2021-01-29-Store-Retrieve-Remove-Arbitrary-Type-In-Map.md

 However, an issue I ran into is that I wanted to dynamically add to the chain.
 Maybe there's a check for a certain set of extensions that I wanted to include that was available to the GPU.
 But I needed to know all the types I wanted to add by compile-time if I was to add them to the tuple.
 Maybe if C++ had a better reflection system, this could've been made possible.

 ## What is it that can make this possible?
-After decades (at least it felt that long) of researching and failing at producing a solution, I stumbled across two key candidates that could make this work: `std::any` and `std::type_info::hash_code`.
-I played around with these options in various ways, such as trying to retrieve a type based on the hash code to cast the `std::any` object and trying to force a solution into a tuple.
+After decades (at least it felt that long) of researching and failing at producing a solution, I stumbled across two key candidates that could make this work: `std::any` and `std::type_index::hash_code`.
+Originally, I found `std::type_info::hash_code` and used it in my code but according to [cppreference](https://en.cppreference.com/w/cpp/types/type_info/hash_code), different types could have the same hash code.
+A kind, online stranger pointed this out and recommended using `std::type_index` instead.

+After I played around with these options in various ways, such as trying to retrieve a type based on the hash code to cast the `std::any` object and trying to force a solution into a tuple.
 However, the issue that persisted is that there was no way to retrieve a type from a the hash code so that I could cast the `std::any` object to it's respective type.

 A little more research and fiddling came as a positive result though.
 Due to my use-case with Vulkan, I didn't need more than one of the same type to be in the structure.
 This made it much simpler as now, all I need is a way to identify them and I can store them in `std::map` and have their hash code as the key.